-During the preparation of this work, the authors used iFLYTEK's Xinghuo\footnote{\url{https://xinghuo.xfyun.cn/}} in order to improve readability and language.
-After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.
+During the preparation of this manuscript, the authors used iFLYTEK’s Xinghuo\footnote{https://xinghuo.xfyun.cn} for language editing and readability improvement.
+After using this tool, the authors carefully reviewed and revised the content as necessary and take full responsibility for the accuracy and integrity of the final manuscript.